mtaziz/datamigrator/readme.md

 2. Unzip the downloaded files, and place them into the desired directory.

-3. In the terminal, create a shortcut for later use in that directory ln -s libclntsh.dylib.12.1 libclntsh.dylib
+3. In the terminal, create a shortcut for later use in that directory<br>

+        ln -s libclntsh.dylib.12.1 libclntsh.dylib

 3. Modify your .bash_profile
 -*Tell cx_Oracle setup.py where to find instantclient libs*